jan-lehmkuhl/FreeCAD-CfdOf-workflow/doc/reports/project-report.md

     * detailed explanations later
 * which simulations are/will be used to achieve your goals
-* which special information should each study (group of similar simulations) deliver to reach the project goals -->
+* which special information should each study (group of similar simulations) deliver to reach the project goals
+* which numbers are calculated in the postprocessing -->